l-kaushik/Guess_The_Number-in-C/README.md

 * And if you are going to use Turbo C/C++ IDE, then download Guess_Turbo.C.
 * I have not tried it in other IDEs, so not sure about them, but GUESS.C will work fine.

+## Keep in mind
+* This program can still stuck in an infinte loop, if user input character instead of numbers.
+But because of this program is meant to be begginner friendly.
+I am gonna cover it in another programs.

 ## Installing
 * Just simply download the file according to your need as explained above.